ship-armada/armada/GOVERNANCE.md

 | Quorum not met | Locked 15 days, then returned |
 | Voted down (majority AGAINST) | Locked 45 days, then returned |

 Bond is always returned — it is never permanently slashed.
-The lock period is the cost of a failed proposal, calibrated to the severity of the failure.
+The lock period is the cost of a failed proposal, calibrated to the severity of the failure. **Signaling proposals are exempt from the bond requirement** — they have no execution risk and the bond would suppress the low-stakes coordination the feature exists for.
+See §Signaling proposals.

 **Pre-transfer-unlock exception:** Posting a bond requires transferring ARM to the governance contract.
 While ARM transfers are globally restricted (see ARM_TOKEN.md §5), non-whitelisted holders cannot transfer — so bonds are technically impossible.
 They are also economically meaningless: "losing access" to non-transferable ARM has zero opportunity cost. **Before global transfer unlock, governance operates on proposal threshold only (12,000 delegated ARM).
 No bond is required.** This avoids a chicken-and-egg problem: the proposal to enable transfers must itself be creatable without a bond.
 The bond mechanism activates naturally once governance enables transfers.